Tirupati–Chikkmagaluru Weekly Express

-The 17423 / 17424 Tirupati–Chikkmagaluru Weekly Express is an Express train belonging to South Central Railway zone that runs between the city Tirupati of Andhra Pradesh and Chikkmagaluru of Karnataka in India.
+The 17423 / 17424 Tirupati–Chikkmagaluru Weekly Express is an Express train belonging to South Coast Railway zone that runs between the city Tirupati of Andhra Pradesh and Chikkmagaluru of Karnataka in India.

 It operates as train number 17423 from Tirupati to Chikkmagaluru and as train number 17424 in the reverse direction, serving the states of Andhra Pradesh, Tamil Nadu and Karnataka.